mic-sob/iba-node-scrapper/README.md

 # IBA Node Scrapper

 This app scrapps [IBA](https://iba-world.com/) website and dumps all the cocktail recipes to `iba.json`.
-Be aware of that some of the recipes are malformed due to some inconsitent HTML structure on the IBA's website.
+Be aware of that some of the recipes are malformed due to inconsitent HTML structure on the IBA's website.

 ### Usage
 ```